 In 2012, Internet penetration was only at 44.3 %.
 This monumental growth in internet usage is due in part to the increased consumption of online news and information by Russian internet users.
 Out of the 3 hours and 34 minutes Russians spend on average online every day, most of the time is spent reading news.

-According to a report by Deloitte in 2015, this growing use of the Internet to access current events information is likely a direct response to increased political instability at home and abroad.
+According to a report by Deloitte, this growing use of the Internet to access current events information is likely a direct response to increased political instability at home and abroad.

 - VK (or Vkontakte) is Russia’s largest social network, with 46.6 million unique monthly viewers (mainly teens)